Guerra de Titanes (2025)

-Guerra de Titanes (2025) (Spanish for "War of the Titans") is an upcoming professional wrestling event produced and scripted by the Mexican professional wrestling promotion Lucha Libre AAA Worldwide (AAA), a subsidiary of WWE.
-The event will take place on December 20, 2025, at the Arena Guadalajara in Guadalajara, Jalisco, Mexico.
-It will be the 26th Guerra de Titanes show promoted by AAA since 1997, and is the first Guerra de Titanes to be held under WWE's ownership of AAA.
-Additionally, wrestlers from WWE's NXT brand will also appear.
+The 2025 Guerra de Titanes (Spanish for "War of the Titans") was a professional wrestling event produced by the Mexican professional wrestling promotion Lucha Libre AAA Worldwide (AAA), in partnership with its parent company WWE.
+The event took place on Saturday, December 20, 2025, at Arena Guadalajara in Guadalajara, Jalisco, Mexico.
+It was the 26th Guerra de Titanes show promoted by AAA since 1997, and was the first Guerra de Titanes to be held under WWE's ownership of AAA.
+Additionally, wrestlers from WWE's Raw, SmackDown, Evolve, and NXT brands also appeared.
+The event was streamed live on WWE's YouTube channel with English and Spanish commentary.

+The event comprised seven matches.
+The prominent matches of the event include El Hijo de Dr. Wagner Jr. defeating Ethan Page to retain the AAA Latin American Championship.
+Pagano and Los Psycho Circus (Psycho Clown, Murder Clown, and Dave The Clown) defeated The Wyatt Sicks (Uncle Howdy, Dexter Lumis, Joe Gacy, and Erick Rowan) in a Carnival of Carnage match.
+Laredo Kid defeated Je'Von Evans and Jack Cartwheel in a triple threat match to retain the AAA World Cruiserweight Championship.
+El Hijo del Vikingo defeated Dragon Lee.
+In the main event, Rey Fénix and Rey Mysterio defeated Los Gringos Locos 2.0 (Dominik Mysterio and El Grande Americano).

 Production

 Background

-Starting in 1997, the Mexican professional wrestling, company AAA has held a major wrestling show late in the year, either November or December, called Guerra de Titanes ("War of the Titans").
+Starting in 1997, the Mexican professional wrestling company AAA has held a major wrestling show late in the year, either November or December, called Guerra de Titanes ("War of the Titans").
 The show often features championship matches or Lucha de Apuestas or bet matches where the competitors risked their wrestling mask or hair on the outcome of the match.
 In Lucha Libre, the Lucha de Apuetas match is considered more prestigious than a championship match and many major shows feature one or more Apuesta matches.
 The Guerra de Titanes show is hosted in a new location each year, emanating from cities such as Madero, Chihuahua City, Mexico City, Guadalajara, Jalisco and others.
 In 2016, AAA moved the Guerra de Titanes show to January but in 2018 the show was held in December which continued with the 2019 event.

 On October 25, 2025, during Héroes Inmortales XVII, Rey Mysterio announced that Guerra de Titanes will take place on December 20, 2025, at Arena Guadalajara in Guadalajara, Jalisco, Mexico.